overlay-market/OIPs/notes/note-5.md

 Conversely, for an unprofitable trade, the market contract removes the amount of OVL associated with the realized losses from the circulating supply, by burning upon exit a portion of the initial OVL collateral locked.
 The market contract then returns to the trader an amount of OVL equal to the initial collateral locked minus the burnt losses.

+In this way, the passive OVL holder effectively acts as the counterparty to all unbalanced trades on Overlay markets through risk of dilution.
+This includes, in particular, spot OVL-ETH liquidity providers (LPs) that backstop liquidity for traders to enter and exit the system.

 A simple example, without leverage and [funding payments](note-1), to illustrate.

 At time \\( 0 \\),